Dr. Aikaterini (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 Academic Memberships

-• Membership: International Council for Education & Rehabilitation of People with Visual Impairment (ICEVI-Europe), 2017
+• Since 2017: International Council for Education & Rehabilitation of People with Visual Impairment (ICEVI-Europe), Member

 Awards